dhjsh88/fpga-fc-accelerator/docs/architecture.md

 ## Verification

 The course application's golden model (same computation on the A9) and CHECK comparison are reused unchanged.
-Every configuration measured in `results/` passes bit-exact comparison across all four accumulators.
+All reported hardware runs in `results/` pass bit-exact comparison across all four accumulators.

 ## Timing status (known limitation)

-Baseline implementation misses 100 MHz timing: WNS −0.905 ns, 51 failing endpoints, all of them the cores' accumulate registers — a single-cycle BRAM-read → 8-bit multiply → 32-bit accumulate path implemented in LUT/carry logic (0 of 80 DSP48s used).
-The identified fix (pipeline register between multiply and accumulate, +1 cycle latency at unchanged throughput; map multiplies to DSP48) has not yet been applied; the design operates correctly at the effective ~92 MHz margin in practice.
-Details: `results/timing_baseline.md`.
+An independent rebuild of the baseline compute architecture misses the 100 MHz constraint at WNS −0.905 ns, with all 51 failing paths starting at a BRAM read port and terminating at core accumulator registers (`results/timing_all_violations.rpt`).
+The implementation used for the reported benchmarks technically meets timing at WNS +0.020 ns with zero failing endpoints, but its 20 ps setup margin is not robust.
+Pipelining the MAC and validating the added latency remains the architectural fix.
+Details:
+`results/timing_baseline.md`.